IronGard/Pyperbot-v2/README.md

 Most snake robots developed for search-and-rescue-tasks have relied on preprogrammed instructions in order for the robot to navigate.
 This project proposes to use Model-Based reinforcement learning (MBRL) to enable the robot to achieve forward locomotion and be able to navigate complex environments autonomously.

 ## Prerequisites
 Please install the latest version of swig and ffmpeg and add it to your PATH.
 This will be needed for the gymnasium[box2d] command.
 Please also install Microsoft Visual C++ Build Tools, required for PyBullet, which may be found here: https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022.
-Please also instal VCXSRV from the following link: https://github.com/ArcticaProject/vcxsrv/releases/tag/1.17.0.0-3.
+Please also install VCXSRV from the following link: https://github.com/ArcticaProject/vcxsrv/releases/tag/1.17.0.0-3.

 ## Supported Python Version
 This project supports python versions from 3.11.0-3.11.7.